 - Sperm: ~74 days

-Most providers recommend giving supplements at least 2-3 months before evaluating impact.
+Most providers recommend giving supplements at least 2-3 months before evaluating their impact.
+We know that feels like a long time when you're eager to see results — but consistency is genuinely what makes the difference.

 What Are the Most Common Fertility Supplement Mistakes?